I wanted to be a photographer when I was 15, but my mother said I could always take it up later – so that was that for 30 years!

 - held solo exhibitions at the Norman Plastow Gallery in Wimbledon Village and at 508 King's Road

-- took part in Glaziers' Art Fair, Parallax Art Fair and various group shows at 508 King's Road and Gabriel Fine Art
+- took part in Glaziers' Art Fair, Parallax Art Fair, PhotoX Awards 2018 at the Menier Gallery and various group shows at 508 King's Road and Gabriel Fine Art

 - had three images shown at the Saatchi Gallery

 - took part in see | me exhibitions on Facebook and in New York

 - was chosen for the online art galleries at Art Bridge, Artfinder, Art Gallery, The Art Online Gallery, Artlimes, Printscapes, Rise Art and Saatchi Art.

 - won the weekly Sunday Times/Audley Travel Big Shot competition (and was runner-up twice)